kotolex/pd_proto/SPECIFICATION.md

 ### Optimized Inline Tags

 "Optimizing" tags are dedicated markers that inherently imply the exact layout or dimension of a structure, eliminating the need to write separate size descriptors.
-For instance, the TUPLE_2 tag [56] pre-defines a tuple containing exactly 2 elements; the parser expects the elements immediately after the tag without parsing a length descriptor.
+For instance, the TUPLE_2 tag [56] pre-defines a tuple containing exactly two elements; the parser expects the elements immediately after the tag without parsing a length descriptor.

 *Example: Complete byte representation of an optimized tuple (None, None) in Protocol Version 1:* [1, 56, 0, 0]